 One way to avoid any halyard wear issues is to use a stainless steel eye inside the splice.
 This is my preferred method and I use an 'egg' shaped eye which is, I think, a Seasure 06.86 - 4mm solid stainless steel thimble.
 I think the Ronstan RF2181 would work as well.
 If you can splice dyneema etc., you will be able to do a neater job than my sewn splice, which uses Marlow whipping twine and the stictching goes from the eye and along about 50mm of halyard overlap a couple of times.
 To sew like this you will need a large sailmaker's needle and a sailmaker's palm.

 To get the hard eye to move freely on the band, I cut the top and bottom corners off the band attachment using a small hacksaw.
 Don't cut too much off or you will weaken the band too much.

 See my comments regarding the mast sheave cutout at the bottom of the 'Fitting out a gunter mast' article.

 Halyard cleat or hook up racks

 See my comments regarding halyard cleats in the 'Fitting out a gunter mast' article.
+There is a good arguement that, by going for a spliced eye in the end of the main halyard, plus a tail (as one would with a wire halyard), one could then use a hook up rack and avoid any possibility of the halyard slipping in the cleat.
 If I was fitting hook up racks, I would put them in the same place - on the aft face of the mast, about half way between the heel point on the mast and the gooseneck.

 2:1 purchase on halyard